A few notes for students.

 Thank you for expressing interest in our ECE graduate program at Boston

 University.
-As I'm sure you can understand, I am regularly swamped with
+As I am sure you can understand, I am regularly swamped with

-interest letters from prospective students, and it is very difficult for me to answer
+interest letters from prospective students, and I usually do not have the time to

 For most cases, the best situation is to simply apply to our program so